UAntwerpen: Department of Applied Electrochemistry and Catalysis (ELCAT)

 • Explosion-safe oven to allow operation at elevated temperatures.

 • Additionally, ELCAT possesses the required equipment to develop optimized electrolyzers at different scales (from 1 cm² to 200 cm²).
-It can count on its own MP 45, ISEL milling machine, highend 3D metal and polymer printers, an accurate 3D laser micromachining setup, a sputter coater and in the future also an automated spray coater
+It can count on its own MP 45, ISEL milling machine, highend 3D metal and polymer printers, an accurate 3D laser micromachining setup, a sputter coater and an automated spray coater (up to 1 m² active area).

 Participating in FL/B/EU funded projects with H2 related research: